-It has been traditional among my ex-rugby playing chums during the summer months to meet up at a few of the local Beer Festivals and enjoy some thirst quenching entertainment.
-Last summer Covid-19 was rampant and with the country in lock-down all entertainment involving our gathering of souls was quite rightfully cancelled, so it was with great disappointment that the Langton Beer Festival, due to take place over the weekend of the 9-11th of July was rescheduled for later in the year.
+It has been traditional among my ex-rugby playing chums during the summer months to meet up at a few of the local Beer Festivals and enjoy some thirst-quenching entertainment.
+Last summer Covid-19 was rampant and with the country, in lock-down, all entertainment involving our gathering of souls was quite rightfully cancelled, so it was with great disappointment that the Langton Beer Festival, due to take place over the weekend of the 9-11th of July was rescheduled for later in the year.
 It had been a late decision by the organisers, probably thinking there would be insufficient numbers attending to make it worthwhile as restrictions are (likely) coming to an end on the 19th.
 It was non-the-less yet another disappointment.
-However, whilst cycling around the town, everywhere seemed very busy, despite the number of infections rocketing towards the stratosphere, I guess the majority have already decided to begin their personal return to normality.
+However, whilst cycling around the town, everywhere seemed very busy, despite the number of infections rocketing towards the stratosphere, I guess the majority have already decided to begin their return to normality.

-On the 13th, Paddy and Linda Keane came to Willow Bank for me to apply on-line for new Irish and British passports.
-They came with armed with professionally taken photos, yet these proved to be useless for an on-line application.
+On the 13th, Paddy and Linda Keane came to Willow Bank for me to apply online for new Irish and British passports.
+They came armed with professionally taken photos, yet these proved to be useless for an online application.
 Though I scanned and saved them in the appropriate file type (jpeg), both government sites rejected them.
-However, a photo taken on my phone was a accepted and the applications successful.
-The only difference between the two applications was that the Irish do not require you to send them your old passport before issue of a new one and the British do.
+However, a photo taken on my phone was accepted and the applications were successful.
+The only difference between the two applications was that the Irish do not require you to send them your old passport before the issue of a new one and the British do.

 The same morning Jamie had brought Nala and Rocky for us to look after over the weekend while he, Ruth and Joey had a short seaside break at a Pontins Holiday Camp in Southport.
-The weather was perfect for a break by the beach though they weren’t over impressed by their accommodation.
-Regardless of the Colditz style camp they seemed to have had plenty of fun.
+The weather was perfect for a break by the beach though they weren’t overly impressed by their accommodation.
+Regardless of the Colditz style camp, they seemed to have had plenty of fun.

 expecting to return to work next Thursday.
 I took them to the White Horse in Stoke Albany for a pleasant but grossly over-priced lunch, before returning them to Jamie’s place in Desborough.
 I saw them again briefly later in the afternoon when they arrived to borrow my mower and take the dogs for a walk around Marston Trussell.

-On my way home from lunch at the White Horse I called in to see Roger Woolnough, sadly I learned that his father had died last March, he was 96 hrs old.
+On my way home from lunch at the White Horse I called in to see Roger Woolnough, sadly I learned that his father had died last March, he was 96 yrs old.
 Oddly, he had failed to mention this during the several phone calls I had made over the last 5 months.
-His 2 year old top of the range TV had annoyingly lost it’s picture but not the sound, it had been like it for 2 weeks and to my incomprehension he was just putting up with it.
-On inspection I discovered that the back light had failed, you could faintly see the picture, but not well enough to see the settings to bring up the contrast.
+His 2-year-old top of the range TV had annoyingly lost its picture but not the sound, it had been like it for 2 weeks and to my incomprehension, he was just putting up with it.
+On inspection I discovered that the backlight had failed, you could faintly see the picture, but not well enough to see the settings to bring up the contrast.
 I contacted a local engineer for him and he confirmed it was a common problem with that make, he promised to call around later in the week to assess a repair.
 He informed me that at the beginning of August he has booked a taxi to visit his sister in Bristol, he hasn’t seen her since the start of lockdown.
 He usually drives there or uses the train, I was surprised at his choice of transport as the return fare would easily cover the cost of a new TV.

 On Saturday (24th) I had a bunch of rugby minded friends over to watch the British and Irish Lions take on the world champions, South Africa.
 I provided a BBQ before the match and it set us up nicely to witness a narrow Lion’s victory in a tense game.
 To celebrate, we toasted the ‘boys in red’ with a glass of champagne.